apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-2.md

 )
 ```

-Documents of this format could be stored in this parquet schema
+Documents of this format could be stored in this Parquet schema

 ```text
 message schema {